btel/SpikeSort/docs/source/tutorial_beans.rst

 This tutorial shows the basic procedure of detecting, sorting, and exporting the spike data with the SpikeSort software.
-Here we use the built-in component based command-line interface SpikeBeans, which is abstract and very easy to use.
+Here we use the built-in component based command-line interface SpikeBeans, which is very easy to use.

 You will also find the information on how to adjust the provided scripts for your needs.